Receiving Stolen Property Defense Lawyer in Orange County

 You can be accused of receiving stolen property if you have possession and control over the suspected property.
 Your possession of the stolen property doesn't even need to be exclusively yours—as you and others may jointly possess the property.
 However, courts have noted that merely being near the stolen property or having access to the stolen property is not sufficient (by itself) to sustain a PC 496 conviction.

-If you or someone you know is under investigation for receiving stolen property, it is imperative not to speak with law enforcement until your lawyer is present.
-With no direct evidence, the District Attorney can imply from the circumstances surrounding your arrest that you knew the property was stolen.
+If you are under investigation for receiving stolen property, it is imperative not to speak with law enforcement until your lawyer is present.
+With no direct evidence, they may assume from the circumstances surrounding your arrest that you knew the property was stolen.

 Many individuals wonder if they can be charged with different counts of receiving the same stolen property or if they can be charged with receiving different stolen property.
 While this is a complicated situation, the short answer is no. This is because PC 496 specifically states no person may be convicted of stealing and receiving the same stolen property.
 However, if you use the stolen property for another crime, you could be charged with that crime.

-Mistake of fact is simply you not knowing the property you acquired was stolen and that you were unknowingly receiving stolen property.
+Mistake of fact means that you did not know the property you acquired was stolen and that you unknowingly received stolen property.
 Since you assumed you were buying a legitimately owned item and had no idea the property was stolen, you can't be convicted of receiving stolen property.
-Oftentimes, those accused of receiving stolen property are unknowingly and innocently caught in the middle of a theft suspect trying to conceal stolen property before trying to sell or use it.
+Claim of right follows the same logic as it argues that you believed that the property you purchased was legitimate.
+Oftentimes, those accused of receiving stolen property are unknowingly and innocently caught in the middle of a theft suspect trying to offload stolen property.

 "After buying a MP3 player the police arrested me for receiving stolen property.
 Thank god I went to Michael L. Guisti, because I told him I bought it off of Craigslist and he took care of everything.
 Michael got my charge dismissed and I cannot thank him enough."